nplab/EV3/robot/README.md

 **Note:** In order for the binary the run, the target system must have at least OpenSSL version 1.0.3.
 On *ev3dev*, this means installing OpenSSL from the `jessie-backports` repository.

+## Structure

+The software is structured into four main areas:

+### Signaling

+In order to set up a WebRTC connection, informatio about the end points must be exchanged via the signaling server.

+### WebRTC Datachannel

+For the actual real-time communication, a WebRTC data channel is established and used to send commands and sensor data back and forth.

+### Sensors

+The robots sensors are read, their data encoded and then send to the website.

+### Actors

+Data coming from the website is received, parsed and then applied to the motors.